-The amount of iron in food (or supplements) that is absorbed and used by the body is influenced by the iron nutritional status of the individual and whether or not the iron is in the form of heme.
+The amount of iron in food or supplements that is absorbed and used by the body is influenced by the iron nutritional status of the individual and whether or not the iron is in the form of heme.
 Because it is absorbed by a different mechanism than nonheme iron, heme iron is more readily absorbed and its absorption is less affected by other dietary factors (2).
-In an attempt to improve body iron status, iron absorption is enhanced in individuals who are anemic or iron deficient absorb a larger percentage of the iron they consume (especially nonheme iron) than individuals who are not anemic and have sufficient iron stores (3, 18).
+In an attempt to improve body iron status, iron absorption is enhanced in individuals who are anemic or iron deficient compared to iron-replete individuals.

 Heme iron comes mainly from hemoglobin and myoglobin in meat, poultry, and fish.
-Although heme iron accounts for only 10-15% of the iron found in the diet, it may provide up to one-third of total absorbed dietary iron.
-The absorption of heme iron is less influenced by other dietary factors than that of nonheme iron (2, 18).
+Although heme iron accounts for only 10%-15% of the iron found in the diet, it may provide up to one-third of total absorbed dietary iron (54).
+The absorption of heme iron is less influenced by other dietary factors than that of nonheme iron (27).

-Plants, dairy products, meat, and iron salts added to foods and supplements are all sources of nonheme iron.
-The absorption of nonheme iron is strongly influenced by enhancers and inhibitors present in the same meal (3, 18).
+Plants, dairy products, meat, and iron salts added to food and supplements are all sources of nonheme iron.
+The absorption of nonheme iron is strongly influenced by enhancers and inhibitors present in the same meal (27).

 Enhancers of nonheme iron absorption

-- Vitamin C (ascorbic acid): Vitamin C strongly enhances the absorption of nonheme iron by reducing dietary ferric iron (Fe3+) to ferrous iron (Fe2+) and forming an absorbable, iron-ascorbic acid complex.
+- Vitamin C (ascorbic acid): Vitamin C strongly enhances the absorption of nonheme iron by reducing dietary ferric iron (Fe3+) to ferrous iron (Fe2+) and forming an absorbable, iron-ascorbic acid complex (75).

-- Other organic acids: Citric, malic, tartaric, and lactic acids have some enhancing effects on nonheme iron absorption.
+- Other organic acids: Citric, malic, tartaric, and lactic acids have some enhancing effects on nonheme iron absorption (1).

-- Meat, fish, and poultry: Aside from providing highly absorbable heme iron, meat, fish, and poultry also enhance nonheme iron absorption.
-The mechanism for this enhancement of nonheme iron absorption is not clear (17, 18).
+- Meat, poultry, and fish: Aside from providing highly absorbable heme iron, meat, fish, and poultry also enhance nonheme iron absorption.
+The mechanism for this enhancement of nonheme iron absorption is not clear (1, 25).

 Inhibitors of nonheme iron absorption

-- Phytic acid (phytate): Phytic acid is present in legumes, grains, and rice and inhibits nonheme iron absorption, probably by binding to it.
+- Phytic acid (phytate): Phytic acid, present in legumes, whole grains, nuts, and seeds, inhibits nonheme iron absorption, probably by binding to it.
 Small amounts of phytic acid (5 to 10 mg) can reduce nonheme iron absorption by 50%.
 The absorption of iron from legumes, such as soybeans, black beans, lentils, mung beans, and split peas, has been shown to be as low as 2% (25).
 Food preparation, including soaking, germination, fermentation, and cooking, can help remove or degrade phytic acid (27).

-- Polyphenols: Polyphenols, found in some fruit, vegetables, coffee, tea, wines, and spices, can markedly inhibit the absorption of nonheme iron.
-This effect is reduced by the presence of vitamin C (7, 17).
+- Polyphenolic compounds: Polyphenolic compounds in coffee, black tea, and herbal tea can markedly inhibit the absorption of nonheme iron (76).
+This effect may be reduced by the presence of vitamin C (27, 77).

-- Soy protein: Soy protein, such as that found in tofu, has an inhibitory effect on iron absorption that is independent of its phytic acid content (17).
+- Soy protein: Soy protein, such as that found in tofu, has an inhibitory effect on iron absorption that is only partly related to its phytic acid content (27, 77).

-National surveys in the US indicate that the average dietary iron intake is 16-18 mg/day in men, 12 mg/day in pre- and postmenopausal women, and about 15 mg/day in pregnant women (17).
-Thus, the majority of premenopausal and pregnant women in the US consume less than the RDA for iron and many men consume more than the RDA (see The Recommended Dietary Allowance).
-In the US, most grain products are fortified with iron.
+National surveys in the US have indicated that the average dietary intake of iron is 16 to 18 mg/day in men, 12 mg/day in pre- and postmenopausal women, and about 15 mg/day in pregnant women (25).
+Thus, the majority of premenopausal and pregnant women in the US consume less than the RDA for iron, and many men consume more than the RDA (see The Recommended Dietary Allowance).
+In the US, most grain products are fortified with nonheme iron.
 The iron content of some relatively iron-rich foods is listed in milligrams (mg) in Table 2.
 For more information on the nutrient content of specific foods, search the USDA food composition database.